UltraEngine/Documentation/CPP/Scripting.md

 ### Strings

 By default, Lua strings do not support wide characters or unicode.
-Ultra implements awide string wrapper class to handle strings in Lua:
+Ultra Engine implements a wide string wrapper class to handle strings in Lua:

 ```c++
 namespace UltraEngine::Core